nmdias/FeedKit/README.md

 }
 ```

 Remember, you are responsible to manually bring the result closure to whichever queue is apropriate.
-Usually `DispatchQueue.main.async` for UI apps.
+Usually to the Main thread, for UI apps, by calling `DispatchQueue.main.async` .

 Alternatively, you can also parse synchronously.